Merging by Matching Models in Task Parameter Subspaces: Experiments

 \subsection{Conjugate Gradient Initializations and Objectives}

 As discussed in \cref{sec:matching}, our use of CG in \method allows us to consider objectives that various merging methods (implicitly) aim to optimize.
 In addition, since CG is an iterative optimization method, \method can flexibly support different choices of an initialization for optimization.
 While solving the linear system corresponding to \cref{eq:closed_form} is a convex optimization problem, the choice of initialization will effect convergence speed which is of particular importance because we only run CG for at most 100 iterations.
-We therefore consider using different merging methods to produce an initialization for \method.
+We therefore consider using different merging methods (including those that do not fit our framework) to produce an initialization for \method.